robinyms78/My-Portfolio/README.md

    d.
 Marketing system: A desktop application to reveal customer daily and monthly order and visit patterns based on customer's data using MySQL.

    e.
-Remote education system: Desktop applications to control Pepper's movement in the classroom, head motion synchronization between human and Nao robot using the camera and a tutoring system using Nao robot avatar.
+Remote education system: A desktop application to control Pepper's movement in the classroom using motion planning and control, head motion synchronization between human and Nao robot using the camera and OpenCV, and a robot tutoring system using Webot and Microsoft Speech Engine.

    f.
 Weather information collection system: A weather collector system based on weather API to detect weather conditions and output speech-related information for the robot controller.